Ashwin-Sri/Microsoft-Exchange-Online-Administration-Project/GUI-TASKS/TASK-03-Shared Mailbox Management/Readme.md

 # Task 03 – Shared Mailbox Management

+## Shared Mailbox

+A Shared Mailbox in Microsoft 365 (Exchange Online) is a mailbox that multiple users can access to send and receive emails from a common address.
+It allows a team or group to manage emails collectively without needing to create separate user accounts.

+---

 ## Objective
 Configure and validate **Shared Mailboxes** in Exchange Online using the Exchange Admin Center (EAC).
 Covers mailbox creation, permission assignment, access validation, and mail flow testing.